dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-05-PyTorch from tabula rasa.md

     import torch

-Probable the next thing would be to convert your numpy arryas to PyTorch
+Probable the next thing would be to convert your numpy arryas to PyTorch tensors

     pta = torch.from_numpy(a)